smurfix/flask-script/docs/index.rst

 The ``Manager`` requires a single argument, a **Flask** instance.
 This may also be a function or callable that returns a **Flask** instance instead, if you want to use a factory pattern.

-The next step is to create and register your commands.
+The next step is to create and add_command your commands.
 First you need to subclass the ``Command`` class.
 You then need, at the very least, to define a ``run`` method for this class.

 To take a very simple example, we want to create a ``Print`` command that just prints out "hello world".
 It